roadwarrior99/raphael/README.md

  # Raphael Twitch bot

-### Use venv to create a python virtual environment for Raphael to live in.
+### Setting Up Raphael Bot
+### Copy raphaels files to a folder of your choosing.
-### On windows systems you can run win-setup.bat to setup venv and add the required packages.
+- On windows systems you can run win-setup.bat to setup venv and add the required packages.
+This is assuming that winget is available from the command line for automated dependency installation.
+Tested on windows 11.
+- On Mac os you can run the bash script mac-setup.sh
+- On Ubuntu you can use ubuntu-setup.sh
 ### The following stand alone programs are dependencies
 - Python3
 - ffmpeg
 - amazon.awscli
-### The following packages should be installed with: pip3 install
+### The following packages will be installed to the venv environment:
-- pip3 install boto3
+- boto3
-- pip3 install irc
+- irc
-- pip3 install openai
+- openai
-- pip3 install obsws_python
+- opbsws_python
-- pip3 install sounddevice
+- sounddevice
-- pip3 install pyyaml
+- pyyaml
-- pip3 install aiofile
+- aiofile
-- pip3 install amazon_transcribe
+- amazon_transcribe

-Other packages may currently be referenced but unused.

 ### Web Service Integrations
 - OpenAI